Gifts can be practical, add beauty or provide a unique experience

 Recycle your Christmas tree and holiday lights

-Recycle your tree or wreath with your curbside yard debris, or use a drop site or pickup service operated by a community group or business near you.
+Recycle your tree or wreath at home with your yard debris, or use a drop site or pickup service operated by a community group.

 Reuse or recycle the rest